andreasmhallberg/readingnotes/Rogers, 2015. Writing systems.md

 # Rogers, Henry.
 2005.
 Writing Systems: A Linguistic Approach.
 Blackwell Textbooks in Linguistics 18.
 Malden, MA: Blackwell Pub.

-[On chapter of in terminology.
+[Only chapter on terminology.
 Other chapters are on different writing systems.]

 - *Diacritics:* graphemes that cannot occur alone, only in connection with other (free) graphemes.
 11